Coolboyrajat/My-Telegram-Bot/README.md

 - [ ] 😍 Uptobox Token var in runtime;
 - [ ] ❤️ Addition of a new feature.

+>NOTE:  Only OWNER or SUDO USERS can delete Files/Folder;
+     💡Any USER can delete their files from BOT if allowed!!;

 # Features
 ### qBittorrent
 - Qbittorrent support